N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: A version of local uniformization

 We owe thanks to K\k{e}stutis \v{C}esnavi\v{c}ius especially for the Appendix, but also for many ideas and his great help on the presentation of the paper.
-Also we owe thanks to the referee who hinted several mistakes in a previous version of the paper.
+Also we owe thanks to the referees who pointed out several mistakes in a previous version of the paper especially in the former Proposition \ref{p}.

 0.5 cm